JSQLParser/JSqlParser/src/site/sphinx/usage.rst

 Semicolons and SQL statements inside the body remain part of its string literal;
 they do not split the surrounding script into additional statements.

+PostgreSQL ``CREATE FUNCTION`` and ``CREATE PROCEDURE`` declarations also preserve ``AS '...'``, ``AS E'...'`` and dollar-quoted bodies as opaque text.
+Their ``getFunctionDeclarationParts()`` list retains the body and trailing options, while a following statement is parsed separately.
+Newline-separated body string continuations retain the newline needed when the declaration is rendered again.
+Use ``Dialect.POSTGRESQL`` for tagged dollar quotes and PostgreSQL-specific DDL such as schema-qualified index collations and operator classes.
+This support does not validate PL/pgSQL source or build an AST for statements inside the body.

 With ``Dialect.POSTGRESQL``, ``#`` terminates an unquoted identifier, so JSON operators such as ``js#>>'{a}'`` and ``js#>'{a}'`` work without surrounding spaces.
 Quote identifiers containing ``#``, for example ``"js#"``.
 Other